Code-Institute-Submissions/TheGethProgram-Raidr-Mods/README.md

 * Users can input data in the register form - Form does not have functionality currently - Which will be expanded upon in the future.
 * All navlink buttons and anchor tags work correctly
 * Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+### Known Bugs
+* On register.html the form container does not fill the entire viewport (height) for mobile devices.